fingo/spata/readme.md

 val stream: Stream[IO, Char] = reader.shifting[IO].read(Path.of("data.csv"))
 ```
 The `ExecutionContext` provided to `ContextShift` is used to switch the context back to the CPU-bound one,
-used for regular, non-blocking operation, after the blocking IO operation finishes.
+used for regular, non-blocking operation, after the blocking I/O operation finishes.
-The `Blocker`, which provides thread pool for blocking I/O,
-may be passed to `withBlocker` or will be created internally.
+The `Blocker`, which provides thread pool for blocking I/O, may be passed to `shifting` or will be created internally.

 Except of `Source`, which is already a character-based, other data sources require an implicit `Codec`
 to convert bytes into characters: